algorithmica-org/algorithmica/content/english/hpc/arithmetic/bit-hacks.md

 `>>`

-Note that arithmetic shift shifts in `1` for negative numbers and in `0` for positive ones. (algthough it can be implementation-defined?)
+Note that arithmetic shift shifts in `1` for negative numbers and in `0` for positive ones. (although it can be implementation-defined?)

 Left or right-shifting negative numbers invokes undefined behavior in C/C++.